When will I receive the decision?

 Decision in writing

-If we do not tell you our decision at the hearing we will send you a notice of the decision and the written reasons.
+If the AAT Member does not tell you their decision at the hearing, we will send you a notice of the decision and the written reasons.

 A copy is also sent to the Department.